DGIST-ARTIV/dgist-artiv.github.io/docs/pages/about.md

 ---
-layout: post
+layout: page
-title: "About"
+title: About
-author: "Gwanjun"
+description: About DGIST ARTIV
 permalink: /about/
 ---